sophiay2/sophiay2.github.io/index.md

 [HINSDALE CENTRAL HIGH SCHOOL](https://d86.hinsdale86.org/Domain/8) (2013-2017)- GPA 5.84/5.00

 ## Skills
    As a tri-linguist in English, Mandarin, and German, I have a fluent control over communication skills.
-I tutored all three languages to peer students as well as core classes like Calculus and raised their grades by 20% on average.
+I tutored all three languages to peer students as well as core classes like Calculus and AP Computer Science A, and raised their grades by 20% on average.
 Employed by the two main troubleshooting platforms on campus, I developed a deep understanding to a diverse range of technological issues by faculty, staff, and students.
+Not only do I understand the technical stance behind products of a company, I know the business model and the logics to achieve PIE: Practical, Innovative, Efficient.

 ## Awards
 Honors Presidential Scholar